Brougham, Henry, 1st Baron Brougham and Vaux

 GRAVE LOCATION Cannes, Alpes-Maritimes: Cimetière Protestant du Grand-Jas, 205 avenue de Grasse (8e Allée)

 Henry Peter Brougham grew up in Edinburgh.
 He worked as a lawyer when he became one of the founders of the "Edinburgh Review" in 1802.
-He contributed many articles to the magazine.
+He contributed many articles to the magazine, including an attack on Lord Byron's first volume of poetry "Hours of Idelness".
 In 1808 he was called to the bar in London, but in 1810 he became a Member of Parliament for the Whigs.
 He was opposed to slave trade and to trade restrictions against continental Europe.

 In 1820 he represented Queen Caroline during her divorce trial and this increased his popularity.
 He became a leader of the liberal fraction and was among the founders of University College in London in 1828.
 From 1830 to 1834 he served as Lord Chancellor.
 In 1826 he had been the lover of the Harriette Wilson.
 By making a cash payment he avoided his name to be mentioned in her memoirs.
 He married Mary Spalding (d.1865) and they had two daughters.